-In 2014 we initiated a new Phase 2 clinical trial program in Europe and the U.S., with the goal of obtaining an efficacy and safety signal for Melphalan/HDS in the treatment of HCC and ICC.
-Due to differences in treatment practice patterns between Europe and the U.S., we established separate European and U.S. trial protocols for the HCC Phase 2 program with different inclusion and exclusion patient selection criteria:
+In 2014 we initiated a Phase 2 clinical trial program in Europe and the United States, with the goal of obtaining an efficacy and safety signal for Melphalan/HDS in the treatment of HCC and ICC.
+Due to differences in treatment practice patterns between Europe and the United States, we established separate European and United States trial protocols for the HCC Phase 2 program with different inclusion and exclusion patient selection criteria:

-Protocol 201 NCT02406508- Conducted in the U.S., this trial will assess the safety and efficacy of Melphalan/HDS followed by sorafenib.
-The trial will evaluate overall response rate via modified Response Evaluation Criteria in Solid Tumors (mRECIST), progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life.
+Protocol 201 NCT02406508 - Conducted in the United States, this trial is intended to assess the safety and efficacy of Melphalan/HDS followed by sorafenib.
+The trial will evaluate overall response rate via modified Response Evaluation Criteria in Solid Tumors (mRECIST), progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life

-Protocol 202 NCT02415036- Conducted in Europe, this trial will assess the safety and efficacy of Melphalan/HDS without sorafenib.
+Protocol 202 NCT02415036 - Conducted in Europe, this trial is intended to assess the safety and efficacy of Melphalan/HDS without sorafenib.
 The trial will also evaluate overall response rate via mRECIST criteria, progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life.
+Hospitals in Germany, Italy and the United Kingdom are participating in this trial.

-ICC Cohort - In 2015, we expanded Protocol 202 to include a cohort of patients with ICC.
+ICC Cohort - In 2015 we expanded Protocol 202 to include a cohort of patients with ICC.
 The trial for this cohort is being conducted at the same centers participating in the Phase 2 HCC trial.
+Patient treatment and data collection for the ICC cohort is ongoing, and we will announce results for this cohort once the data are fully mature.